Find out more about looking after bunnies by following our 26 expert tips on rabbit care.

 C is for chewing

-Bunny-proofing is vital if your rabbit is going to be loose around your house.
-Move houseplants out of reach, cover phone and computer cables with plastic piping and give him treats he is allowed to gnaw, such as a sea-grass mat or chewable toys.
+Bunny-proofing is vital if your rabbits are going to be loose around your house.
+Move houseplants out of reach, and cover phone, computer and electrical cables with plastic piping to prevent your rabbits from electrocuting themselves.
+Give your rabbits treats that they are allowed to nibble, such as a seagrass mat or chewable toys.

 D is for diet

-Your pet is designed to eat a high-fibre, low-protein, low-energy diet.
-Feed him complete rabbit food, a constant supply of grass and hay, and fresh leafy vegetables in moderation.
-He must always have access to fresh drinking water, too.
+Your pets are designed to eat a high-fibre, low-protein, low-energy diet.
+Feed them small amounts of complete rabbit food, a constant supply of grass and hay, and fresh leafy vegetables in moderation.
+They must always have access to fresh drinking water, too.

 E is for exercise

-Rabbits need to be able to run, jump and dig, which they can't do in a hutch.
+Rabbits need to be able to run, jump and dig, which they can't do in a hutch or cage.
 Let them loose in the garden if you can supervise them.
-When you can't, provide them with an exercise run that's at least 8ft x 4ft x 2ft (2.4m x 1.2m x 0.6m).
+When you can't, provide them with an exercise run that's at least 3m x2m x1m high.

 F is for flystrike

 This potentially fatal condition is caused when flies lay eggs on rabbits and maggots hatch.
-Check your rabbit at least once a day - twice if he's obese or has open sores or an unclean bottom.
-If you see maggots, or if he's listless or in discomfort, take him to your vet immediately.
+Check your rabbits at least once a day – twice if they are obese, have problems moving around, or have open sores or an unclean bottom.
+If you see maggots, or if the bunnies are listless or in discomfort, take them to your vet immediately.

 G is for grass

 In the wild, rabbits spend many hours each day grazing.
-Your pet needs a constant supply of grass or hay to snack on.
-Ideally, give him a portable run that can be moved around an area of medium-length, weedkiller-free grass.
+Your pets need a constant supply of grass or hay to snack on.
+Ideally, give them a portable run that can be moved around an area of medium-length, weedkiller-free grass.

 H is for hutches

-Rabbits were first housed in hutches by the Victorians, who kept them for meat.
-Hutches were never intended as long-term accommodation.
-The minimum recommended size for one rabbit is 6ft x 2ft x 2ft (1.8m x 0.6m x 0.6m), but bigger is always better.
+Victorians kept rabbits for meat, and it was they who first housed rabbits in hutches – but hutches were never intended as long-term accommodation.
+The minimum recommended size for a pair of rabbits is 3m x 2m x 1m, but bigger is always better.

 I is for intelligence